James-HoneyBadger/GulfOfMexico/programs/examples/README.md

 ## 💡 Tips

 1. **Procrastination examples** - Run multiple times to see different probabilistic outcomes
+2. **Quantum examples** - Each observation collapses to a different random state - try multiple runs!
-2. **Graphics examples** - Check for generated .png files in the current directory
+3. **Graphics examples** - Check for generated .png files in the current directory
-3. **Emotional examples** - Mood changes based on program execution state
+4. **Emotional examples** - Mood changes based on program execution state
-4. **Superstitious examples** - Luck is real in Gulf of Mexico! 🎲
+5. **Superstitious examples** - Luck is real in Gulf of Mexico! 🎲
+6. **Time travel** - Build up variable history before accessing the past

 ## 🌊 Philosophy